Scobalula/cod-mods-wiki/README.md

 # Credits

-The CoD Mods Logo is from on the Noun Project, you can view it [here](https://thenounproject.com/icon/rpg-2526449/).
+The CoD Mods Logo is from [Andrejs Kirma](https://thenounproject.com/andrejs/) on the Noun Project, you can view it [here](https://thenounproject.com/icon/rpg-2526449/).

 The main wiki is powered by the beautiful [Docsy for Jekyll](https://github.com/vsoch/docsy-jekyll) by [Vanessasaurus](https://github.com/vsoch).